drstearns/tutorials/src/deploy2do/index.md

 Running a single Docker container is easily done using the steps above, but when you need to run multiple containers, providing lots of command-line flags, it's better practice to put those `docker run` commands into a bash script that can you run on your droplet.
 This script can also include the necessary `docker pull` and `docker rm -f` commands to upgrade and run new versions of your containers.

 You can keep this bash script in your source code repository, yet run it on your droplet using `ssh`.
-For example, say you had a script named `upgrade-server.sh` that look something like this:
+For example, say you had a script named `upgrade-server.sh` that looks something like this:

 ```bash
 # pull most current version of example web site container image